Opening Thought

 John 6:39

-“I give them eternal life, and they will never perish, and no one will snatch them out of my hand.”
+“And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.”

 John 10:28